fabrihayra/fabrihayra/README.md

 <h3 align="center">Data Analyst based in NYC. </h3>

 <h3>About me</h3>
 I’m a Computer Science and Data Science enthusiast with a strong focus on supply chain optimization, logistics, and data analytics.
-My journey is driven by a passion for leveraging technology to solve real-world problems, particularly in streamlining operations, improving efficiency, and enabling data-driven decision-making.
+<p>My journey is driven by a passion for leveraging technology to solve real-world problems, particularly in streamlining operations, improving efficiency, and enabling data-driven decision-making.</p>
-With expertise in Python, SQL, Tableau, and machine learning, I’ve worked on projects ranging from demand forecasting and inventory optimization to route optimization and predictive analytics.
-I thrive on transforming raw data into actionable insights and building tools that empower businesses to make smarter, faster decisions.
+<p>With expertise in Python, SQL, Tableau, and machine learning, I’ve worked on projects ranging from demand forecasting and inventory optimization to route optimization and predictive analytics.
+I thrive on transforming raw data into actionable insights and building tools that empower businesses to make smarter, faster decisions.</p>
-As I continue to grow in my career, I’m actively seeking opportunities to apply my skills in supply chain analytics, logistics optimization, and data-driven process improvement.
-Let’s connect and explore how we can drive innovation and efficiency in the tech and logistics landscape!
+<p>As I continue to grow in my career, I’m actively seeking opportunities to apply my skills in supply chain analytics, logistics optimization, and data-driven process improvement.
+Let’s connect and explore how we can drive innovation and efficiency in the tech and logistics landscape!</p>

 <h3>What I Offer</h3>
 <br>🔥 Technical Proficiency: Command over diverse programming languages and frameworks, backed by a solid educational foundation.</br>